t-mat/OpenUnityProject/README.md

 Setup
 -----

-You can setup your Unity Project with the following commands:
+You can set up your Unity project with the following commands:

 ```
 pushd "\PATH\TO\Your\UnityProject\"